By Beth Mack

 Hillside Caribbean Cuisine

-Opened in 2022 by owner and chef Emerth Davis, the restaurant located in the Belmont neighborhood of Charlotte features a proper menu offering everything from their ackee and callaloo with saltfish to their classic beef and curry chicken patties.
-With all of the essentials like stews, curry goat, jerk chicken and oxtails, along with all of the fixings and Jamaican beverages, Hillside Caribbean Cuisine is a great food escape for those in the NoDa and Plaza Midwood area.
+Opened in 2022 by owner and chef Emerth Davis, this restaurant in Charlotte’s Belmont neighborhood features a full menu offering everything from ackee and callaloo with saltfish to classic beef and curry chicken patties.
+With all the essentials — stews, curry goat, jerk chicken, and oxtails — plus all the fixings and Jamaican beverages, Hillside Caribbean Cuisine is a flavorful escape for those in the NoDa and Plaza Midwood areas

 Hillside Caribbean Cuisine